MSc Geography and Geoinformatics - Field and Methods Courses

 Please note that prior to the formal course registration via the Self-Service, the Department will arrange information meetings for students who are interested in this course.

-Students shall pay for their own travel to and from the field-work area, as well as entry visa (if required), vaccinations (if required) and personal medicine (e.g. malaria medication) and a daily amount for food and lodging.
+Students shall pay for their own travel to and from the field-work area, as well as entry visa (if required), vaccinations (if required) and personal medicine (e.g. malaria medication) and a daily amount for food, lodging and local transport.
 For destinations outside DK, students are required to take out a private illness and repatriation insurance covering the field period.